BehdadKhodabandehloo/ControversyDetection/README.md

 # Tasks
 Task that would be done:
   -  Report degree distribution and other structure measures in reply, mention and retweet graph dynamically and report this on two part of the polarized network(Behdad)
-  -  Analysis on sentiment tweet count in reply and mention graph dynamically and report this work on two part of the polarized network(Mehrdad)
+  -  Report plorization measures on mention and reply graph(Mehrdad)

 # Future Ideas:
 in progressing ideas for polarization quantifying: